 Top 10 Songs About Elvis Presley

 Arguably, no other 20th century figure has been the subject of more works of popular culture than Elvis Presley.
 Indeed, his influence on music alone was so vast that our list of the Top 10 Songs about Elvis Presley doesn’t just include classic rock artists, but also alt-country, funk-metal, Irish folk, psychobilly and hip-hop.
-To help make this easier, we’re only including songs that were inspired by him, rather that simply reference his name.
-Unfortunately, that leaves out tracks that only mention his name, like Tom Petty‘s ‘Free Fallin” and Kirsty MacColl’s ‘There’s a Guy Works Down the Chip Shop Swears He’s Elvis.’
+To help make this easier, we’re only including songs that were inspired by him, rather than simply reference his name.
+Unfortunately, that leaves out tracks like Tom Petty‘s ‘Free Fallin” and Kirsty MacColl’s ‘There’s a Guy Works Down the Chip Shop Swears He’s Elvis.’
 But there’s still plenty of great songs about Elvis Presley to be found here.

 'Fight the Power'

 We're addressing this controversy early in our list of the Top 10 Songs about Elvis Presley.
 In the last verse, Chuck D raps, 'Elvis was a hero to most / But he never meant s--- to me / You see straight up racist that sucker was / Simple and plain / Motherf--- him and John Wayne.'
 He later clarified that the line had more to do with the perception of Elvis as the first rock n' roller.
 "My whole thing was the one-sidedness -- like, Elvis' icon status in America made it like nobody else counted...My heroes came from someone else.
 My heroes came before him.
 My heroes were probably his heroes.
 As far as Elvis being 'The King,' I couldn't buy that."
 Public Enemy wrote the song for Spike Lee's film, 'Do the Right Thing.'

 'Elvis Is Everywhere'